FHantke/brave-browser-wiki/P3A.md

 1) Yes

 ### Q85.
-If you have Brave Rewards enabled with a custodial account connected, and you made at least one tip, how many tips did you make in the past month?
+If you have Brave Rewards enabled with a custodial account connected, how many tips did you make in the past month (monthly and one-time tips combined)?
 _`Brave.Rewards.TipsSent.2`_ **[D]** **[A]**

 0) 0 tips